 Pick a heel height that you’re comfortable with – even if your fiancé is much taller than you, adding a few centimetres to your bridal heels will make very little difference.
 Don’t feel pressured to wear high wedding heels if they’re not for you – there are lots of gorgeous low-heeled and flat wedding shoes available too.

 3. Invest in quality

 As I mentioned, comfort is super important when it comes to wedding shoes.
-Whether you have waited for a big event or have opted for a small and intimate affair, weddings are long days, often with a lot amount of walking around to chat with family and friends, followed by dancing, so it’s really important to have comfy shoes.
+Whether you have waited for a grand wedding at a stately home or castle or a small and intimate affair, weddings are long days, often with a lot amount of walking around to chat with family and friends, followed by dancing, so it’s really important to have comfy shoes.

 Personally, I always opt for quality shoes with leather linings and soles if possible – they’re generally softer and more flexible, and will ‘give’ a little.
 Of course, you want them to fit well, but if you’re between sizes then I would opt for a slightly looser fit and add a gel insole to start off with.
 This can be removed, as your feet may swell a little when you’ve been standing for a while.
 Tight wedding shoes are simply not an option – you really don’t want to feel uncomfortable on your wedding day!

 If you’re going to invest in some lovely wedding heels, then it seems a shame to only wear them once.
 Of course, you may be the kind of bride who wants to keep them in their beautiful box and treasure them forever, which is a lovely thing to do to preserve the memory.